Linuxfabrik/monitoring-plugins/check-plugins/fail2ban/README.md

 * UNKNOWN if `fail2ban-client ping` fails or `fail2ban-client status` returns an error.
 * `--warning` and `--critical` accept Nagios range expressions.
 * Jails matching `--ignore` are excluded from both the output and the alerting.
+* `--no-match-severity` sets the state reported when the filters match no jail and nothing is checked (default: `ok`); set it to `warn`, `crit`, or `unknown` to alert on an empty selection (for example a filter typo or a missing jail) instead of silently returning OK.
 * `--always-ok` suppresses all alerts and always returns OK.